 In “Waterlines” (2016), artists tackled the October 2015 floods that devastated parts of S.C.
 In “Visiones” (2017), artists explored the rapid immigration from Latin America that is changing the face of the Southeast.
 Developing these projects has grown into a year-round process of research, discussion and creation.
 Indie Grits Labs is open and encourages collaborations with all of our community including non-profits, individual artists, collective, social justice initiatives, etc. Our extensive team of storytellers, filmmakers, designers, photographers, and artists are ready to work, to facilitate, to collaborate, to find the most creative and effective ways to tell the various stories in our city and region.

-In 2018-2019 we are focusing on the issues facing small town and rural communities of the Southeast in the 21st century.
 The dominance of industrialized farming and the shrinking of domestic manufacturing have transformed the landscape of much of the South.
 In its wake, we see communities struggling with many of the same issues faced by underserved urban populations: poor access to education, health care, and opportunities for advancement.
-With this open call, we are looking for artists connected to rural communities across the Southeast to develop projects around the stories and experiences of this often overlooked and disrespected part of our region.
+In 2018-2019, we worked with rural communities and rural-based artists to develop projects around the stories and experiences of this often overlooked and disrespected part of our community.

 “Two Cities” began August 2017 as a site-specific, ongoing exploration of how racial and socioeconomic factors define experiences and interactions within a shared city.
 This project is primarily focused on North Columbia, and is spearheaded by thirteen IGL fellows (filmmakers, artists, activists, community organizers, agriculturalists, etc).